 Drive SpanningCapture from one large capacity drive to two smaller capacity drives.

 Blank Disk Check Verifies if the source or destination disk is empty or has been wiped.

-USB Host PortsThe Falcon-NEO features two USB 3.0 host ports for keyboard, mouse or printer connectivity.
+Keyboard, MouseAny USB 3.0 ports can be used for keyboard, mouse or printer connectivity.